M-Ahtisham/ConfirmHuman/README.md

 ## Project Overview

-**ConfirmHuman** is an intelligent chatbot designed to assist students and staff at TH Deggendorf with university room booking and availability inquiries.
-The chatbot provides real-time information about room reservations, availability of the rooms, ongoing lectures, and booking conflicts.
+**ConfirmHuman** is a Student and Professor friendly chatbot designed to assist students and staff at TH Deggendorf with university room bookings and availabilities inquiries.
+The chatbot provides real-time information about room reservations, availability of the rooms.

 ### Key Features
 - **Room Availability Checking**: Instantly check if specific rooms are available
 - **Schedule Information**: View when rooms will be free or occupied
-- **Booking Conflict Detection**: Identify overlapping reservations and lectures
 - **Real-time Updates**: Get current status of room bookings and usage
 - **Interactive Q&A**: Supports ca. 20+ questions and answers conversation turns
 - **Responsive Design**: Works seamlessly on mobile, tablet, and desktop devices(Jamal you have to verify this)